alessandrofogli/Object-Recognition-UDA-DeepCORAL/README.md

-# Unsupervied Domain Adaptation Project using DeepCORAL for Object Recognition
+# Unsupervised Domain Adaptation Project using DeepCORAL for Object Recognition

 In this project, we will build, train and evaluate a deep learning framework on a standard setting of Unsupervised Domain Adaptation (UDA).
 Unsupervised Domain Adaptation is a learning framework to transfer knowledge learned from source domains with a large number of annotated